bashbashbashu/privesc_helper.py/README.md

 ---

 ##  License
-MIT — use responsibly, I am not to blame for any illegal use.
+Please use responsibly, I am not to blame for any illegal shenanigans

+Ok

+Toodalooz ❤️